wu-rymd/bkjr/README.md

   - The report is generated at `/target/findbugsXml.xml`
   - We copied it to [`/reports/findbugs/findbugsXml.xml`](https://github.com/wu-rymd/kaiserschmarrn/blob/main/reports/findbugs/findbugsXml.xml) to comply with T5 requirements, since `target/` is git-ignored
 - **_Developers:_** Use `./mvnw findbugs:gui` to open a GUI showing the report

-### Branch coverage

-- We use the JaCoCo plugin in Maven to track branch coverage of our code base
-- To generate a report, run `./mvnw clean verify`
-  - The report is generated at `/target/site/jacoco/`
-  - We copied it to [`/jacoco`](https://github.com/wu-rymd/kaiserschmarrn/blob/main/reports/jacoco) to comply with T5 requirements, since `target/` is git-ignored

 ## Deployment